opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 * Installed OpenSearch and OpenSearch Dashboards version 2.9 or later.
 See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/).
 * Installed Anomaly Detector or Alerting plugins.
 See [Managing OpenSearch Dashboards plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/plugins/) for more information.
 * Started your local environment.
-Becasue OpenSearch Playground is read-only, the tutorials that follow aren't available in the playground.
+Because OpenSearch Playground is read-only, use your local environment to perform the steps in the following tutorials.

 In this blog, you'll learn to: